Combining Mexican and American Work Cultures to Supercharge Your Nearshore Ops

 Develop a Young, Vibrant Nearshore Workplace

 Overall, the Mexican workforce is younger than that in the United States.
 Young people between 15 and 29 form the largest age group in Mexico.
-Additionally, the median age in Mexico was projected to be 29.3 in 2020.
-Comparatively, the American median age was already 38 in 2017 and continues to rise.
+Additionally, In 2020, the median age of Mexico’s population was 27.9 years.
+Comparatively, the American median age was already 38.9 years between 2021 and 2022 and continues to rise.

 By supporting and developing your teams from the start, you can better infuse the U.S. work culture into your new nearshore operation in Mexico.